Codeinwp/visualizer/readme.txt

 Contributors:  codeinwp,marius2012,marius_codeinwp,hardeepasrani,themeisle,Madalin_ThemeIsle
 Tags: chart, charts, charting, graph, graphs, graphing, visualisation, visualise data, visualization, visualize data, HTML5, canvas, pie chart, line chart, bar chart, column chart, gauge chart, area chart, scatter chart, candlestick chart, geo chart, google visualization api
 Requires at least: 3.5
-Tested up to: 4.7.1
+Tested up to: 4.7.3
 Stable tag: trunk
 License: GPL v2.0 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-A simple and quite powerful WordPress chart plugin to create, manage and embed interactive charts into your WordPress posts and pages.
+A simple and quite powerful WordPress chart plugin to create and embed interactive charts & tables into your site.

 == Description ==

-<a href="http://themeisle.com/plugins/visualizer-charts-and-graphs-lite/" rel="nofollow">WordPress Visualizer plugin</a> is a simple, easy to use and quite powerful tool to create, manage and embed interactive charts into your WordPress posts and pages.
+<a href="http://themeisle.com/plugins/visualizer-charts-and-graphs-lite/" rel="nofollow">WordPress Visualizer plugin</a> is a simple, easy to use and quite powerful tool to create, manage and embed interactive charts & tables into your WordPress posts and pages.

-The plugin uses Google Visualization API to add charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases.
+The plugin uses Google Visualization API to add responsive & animated charts/diagrams, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases.
+Is the best Excel to WordPress solution who let's you insert charts to your wp site using a simple chart builder.

 > **Time-saving features available in the Pro version:**
 >